Pyprohly/reddit-api-doc-notes/docs/api-reference/submission_draft.rst

    "INVALID_DRAFT_ID","200","The `draft_id` parameter was not specified.","
    ``{""json"": {""errors"": [[""INVALID_DRAFT_ID"", ""Draft id isn't valid"", ""draft_id""]]}}`` "
+   "VALIDATION_ERRORS","422","- The specified draft does not exist.
-   "UNKNOWN_THRIFT_ERROR","403","The specified draft does not exist."," ``{""explanation"": ""There was a connection error with Thrift: BadRequest(message=u'Draft does not exist.')"", ""message"": ""Forbidden"", ""reason"": ""UNKNOWN_THRIFT_ERROR""}``
+   - The specified draft UUID is not valid."," ``{""explanation"": ""ValidationErrors(errors=[ValidationError(reason=u'Invalid draft_id.', field=u'draft_id', short_name=None)])"", ""message"": ""Unprocessable Entity"", ""reason"": ""VALIDATION_ERRORS""}``
    "
-   "VALIDATION_ERRORS","422","The specified draft ID is not a valid UUID."," ``{""explanation"": ""ValidationErrors(errors=[ValidationError(reason=u'Invalid draft_id.', field=u'draft_id', short_name=None)])"", ""message"": ""Unprocessable Entity"", ""reason"": ""VALIDATION_ERRORS""}``
+   "UNKNOWN_THRIFT_ERROR","403","The specified draft no longer exists."," ``{""explanation"": ""There was a connection error with Thrift: BadRequest(message=u'Draft does not exist.')"", ""message"": ""Forbidden"", ""reason"": ""UNKNOWN_THRIFT_ERROR""}``
    "